MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 1. Connect to a Microsoft Teams PowerShell session.

-2. How you manage the user's phone number depends on whether you are managing the user's phone number on-premises or online.
+2. The next steps depend on whether you are managing the user's phone number on-premises or online.
+If you are managing the phone number on-premises, you must use the on-premises Skype for Business Management Shell, Control Panel, or one of the methods explained in [Decide how to manage attributes after decommisioning](/skypeforbusiness/hybrid/cloud-consolidation-managing-attributes).

-   - If you are managing the user's phone number on-premises, use the following command.
-You must use the on-premises Skype for Business Management Shell, Control Panel, or one of the methods explained in [Decide how to manage attributes after decommisioning](/skypeforbusiness/hybrid/cloud-consolidation-managing-attributes).
+   - If you are managing the user's phone number on-premises, you need to ensure that the user is Enterprise Voice enabled online by using the following command:

        ```PowerShell
        Set-CsPhoneNumberAssignment -Identity "<User name>" -EnterpriseVoiceEnabled $true
        ```

-   - If you are managing the user's phone number online, use the following command by using Teams PowerShell:
+   - If you are managing the user's phone number online, you need to assign the phone number to the user by using the following command in Teams PowerShell.
+The user is automatically Enterprise Voice enabled by the command:

        ```PowerShell
        Set-CsPhoneNumberAssignment -Identity "<User name>" -PhoneNumber <phone number> -PhoneNumberType DirectRouting